scalacenter/scala-3-migration-guide/docs/scala3-migrate-tool.md

 [info] -Yrangepos    -> X
 ```
 - `-Yrangepos` : As explained in the output of this command, some scalacOptions **are not set by you in the build file**, but by
 some sbt plugins.
-For example `scala3-migrate` tool enables semanticdb plugin in Scala 2, which adds `-Yrangepos`.
+For example `scala3-migrate` tool enables semanticdb in Scala 2, which adds `-Yrangepos`.
-Here semanticb will adapt its own scalacOptions in Scala 3 and therefore no need to take any action.
+Here sbt will adapt its the semanticdb options in Scala 3 and therefore there is no need to take any action.
 - `-Wunused` : This scalacOption needs to be removed

 ### Renamed scalacOptions